 [Section 4.51 amended by No. 49 of 2004 s.
 40.]

 4.52.
-Exhibition of candidates’ details and profiles
+Candidates’ details etc., exhibition of

 (1) If a nomination is accepted, the returning officer is to ensure that the details and profile of the candidate are exhibited to the public (with the details and profiles of any other candidates) on a notice board at the local government’s offices.